gtd/simplecov_checker/README.md

     $ ruby -rsimplecov_checker -e 'puts SimpleCovChecker.new.missed_files'

+### Options

+No options are necessary when running from the root of a standard Rails app, however if you are in a different directory, or you wish to narrow down the scope of which files you are checking, there are two options to help.

+You can specify `source_path` (default: `./app`) to narrow down the specific directory you want to check for uncovered files.

+    SimpleCovChecker.new(source_path: 'app/models')

+You can also override the location of the SimpleCov directory using `resultset_path` (default: `./coverage`).

+    SimpleCovChecker.new(resultset_path: 'app/models')

 ## Development

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).